General and Fractional Hypertree Decompositions: Hard and Easy Cases: Introduction and Background

-In particular, we concentrate on the {\em bounded edge intersection property (BIP)}, which, for a class $\classC$ of hypergraphs requires that for some constant $i$, for each pair of distinct edges $e_1$ and $e_2$ of each hypergraph $H\in {\classC}$, $|e_1\cap e_2|\leq i$, and its generalization, the {\em bounded multi-intersection property (BMIP)}, which, informally, requires that for some constant $c$ any intersection of $c$ distinct hyperedges of $H$ has at most $i$ elements for some constant $i$.
-In \cite{FGP2016empiricalResults} (see Appendix~\ref{app:empiricalStudy} for a short summary), we report tests on a large number of known CQ and CSP benchmarks and it turns out that a very large number of instances coming from real-life applications enjoy the BIP and a yet more overwhelming number enjoys the BMIP for very low constants $c$ and $i$.
-We obtain the following good news, which are presented in Section \ref{sect:ghd}, with proofs worked out in full detail in Appendix~\ref{app:bip}:
+In particular, we concentrate on the {\em bounded intersection property (BIP)}, which, for a class $\classC$ of hypergraphs requires that for some constant $i$, for each pair of distinct edges $e_1$ and $e_2$ of each hypergraph $H\in {\classC}$, $|e_1\cap e_2|\leq i$, and its generalization, the {\em bounded multi-intersection property (BMIP)}, which, informally, requires that for some constant $c$ any intersection of $c$ distinct hyperedges of $H$ has at most $i$ elements for some constant $i$.
+In \cite{pods/FischlGLP19} we report on tests with a large number of known CQ and CSP benchmarks and it turns out that a very large number of instances coming from real-life applications enjoy the BIP and a yet more overwhelming number enjoys the BMIP for very low constants $c$ and $i$.
+We obtain the following good news, which are presented in Section \ref{sect:ghd}.

 \begin{myintro} {\bf Main Result 3:} For classes of hypergraphs fulfilling the BIP or BMIP, for every constant $k$, the problem \rec{GHD,\,$k$} is tractable.
 Tractability holds even for classes~$\classC$ of hypergraphs where for some constant $c$ all intersections of $c$ distinct edges of every $H\in{\classC}$ of size $n$ have $\calO(\log n)$ elements.
-Our complexity analysis reveals that the problem \rec{GHD,\,$k$} is, in fact, fixed-parameter tractable w.r.t.\ the parameters $i$ and $c$ of the BIP and BMIP. \end{myintro}
+Our complexity analysis reveals that the problem \rec{GHD,\,$k$} is fixed-parameter tractable w.r.t.\ parameter $i$ of the BIP. \end{myintro}

-The tractability proofs for BIP and BMIP do not directly carry over to the fractional case.
-However, by adding a further restriction to the BIP, we also manage to identify an interesting tractable fragment for recognizing $\fhw(H) \leq k$.
-To this end, we consider the degree $d$ of a hypergraph $H = (V(H), E(H))$, which is defined as the maximum number of hyperedges in which a vertex occurs, i.e., $d = \max_{v \in V(H)} |\{ e \in E(H) \mid v \in E(H)\}|$.
-We say that a class $\classC$ of hypergraphs has bounded degree, if there exists $d \geq 1$, such that every hypergraph $H\in {\classC}$ has degree $\leq d$.
-We obtain the following result, which is presented in Section~\ref{sect:fhd-exact}, with proofs worked out in full detail in Appendix~\ref{app:fhd-exact}:
+The tractability proofs for BIP and BMIP do not directly carry over to FHDs.
+We thus consider the degree $d$ of a hypergraph $H = (V(H), E(H))$, which is defined as the maximum number of hyperedges in which a vertex occurs, i.e., $d = \max_{v \in V(H)} |\{ e \in E(H) \mid v \in E(H)\}|$.
+We say that a class $\classC$ of hypergraphs has the {\em bounded degree property (BDP)\/}, if there exists $d \geq 1$, such that every hypergraph $H\in {\classC}$ has degree $\leq d$.
+We obtain the following result, which is presented in Section~\ref{sect:fhd-exact}.